AcuityScheduling/acuity-php/Readme.md

 [examples/oauth2](examples/oauth2) is an OAuth2 API integration.
 Use this to connect multiple accounts.

 Create a config file with your OAuth2 credentials to get started.
-If you don't have OAuth2 credentials, you can please fill out this <a href="https://acuityscheduling.com/oauth2/register" target="_blank">registration form</a>.
+If you don't have OAuth2 credentials, please fill out this <a href="https://acuityscheduling.com/oauth2/register" target="_blank">registration form</a>.
 Start the example server by doing `php -S localhost:8000 -t examples/oauth2` and navigate to <a href="http://127.0.0.1:8000/" target="_blank">127.0.0.1:8000</a>

 ##### Sample `examples/oauth2/config.json`